RaeRachael/CV/README.md

 ## Rachael Ewins

 Someone who wants to find was to make a meaningful contribution to society, I have begun to look for ways to utilise programming skills to be productive moving away from coding for oneself on local systems, to coding for and with others in a more interactive way.
-Having only really had experience with Fortran, I am currently working on learning to code in other languages (namely Ruby and JavaScript) and to develop the skills to be confident in learning and using others when the time comes.
+Having only really had experience with Fortran, I am currently working on learning to code in other languages (namely Ruby, JavaScript, Typescript and C#) and to develop the skills to be confident in learning and using new laguages/technologies when the time comes.

 ## Skills